BLOG

 • Corrosion resistance: A common complaint people have about brass cases is that over time, the metal starts to corrode, producing green spots called verdigris.
 Applying a nickel coating to the brass stops corrosion, as the nickel barrier completely envelops the brass.

 • Easy loading: Both nickel or brass cases make for easy reloading, but nickel-plated brass has a lower coefficient of friction than just brass.
-This means the cartridges with nickel-plated casing slide into a gun better.
+This means the cartridges with nickel-plated casings slide into a gun better.
 The low coefficient of friction also allows for smoother and easier extraction of nickel-plated cases.
 Nickel-plated cases are less likely to jam or get stuck in the weapon.

 • Easy to see: The color of nickel-plated casings can make them easier to see, both when firing a gun and when inspecting the chamber of a gun to see if it is loaded or not.